garlico-in/garlicoin-ecs/README.md

 ## Garlicoin Core & ElectrumX (Garlium Server)

-This repo contains the files for a Garlicoin Full Node and ElectrumX Server running on AWS ECS
+This repo contains the files for a serverless Garlicoin Full Node and ElectrumX Server running on AWS ECS

 ### Setup of Garlicoin Full Node and Electrum Server